quchen/articles/design_patterns.md

 This has a number of consequences:

 - A higher-level module stands for all the functionality provided by its children put together.
 There is no necessity to worry about which chunk of an entire hierarchy has to be imported.
 - If lower-level functionality is required somewhere, then the imports are available.
 However, with doing so, one loses the ability to rely on the higher abstraction level.
+This ensures that each level serves a specific purpose in the abstraction hierarchy, and not just bookkeeping.
 - Exceptions from the rule are possible, should the need arise.
 In this sense, the barrier rule is a guideline to module structure, and can be ignored on a per-case basis if necessary.
 This point is particularly important to mention, because it allows selectively opting out of usually present order, as opposed to selectively introducing it in presentn disorder.